top of page

 People need hope to stay, and even the most experienced companies need assistance in identifying new market opportunities, supply chain development, and resources to support the development of new IP.

-This project presents an opportunity to continue Upper Appalachia’s economic transformation by creating the products and technologies needed to meet the very real challenges presented by climate change.
+This project presents an opportunity to continue Upper Appalachia’s economic transformation by creating the products and technologies needed to meet the demands and opportunities presented by a changing market.

 Who will benefit from the project?